stuffbymax/sysi/README.md

 2. **Dependencies**:
    - Basic Linux utilities (`awk`, `grep`, `sed`, `cut`, `awk`).
    - Additional utilities for CPU and GPU monitoring:
-     - `lm-sensors` for CPU temperature.
+     - `lm-sensors` for CPU temperature and gpu temperature.
+       ### only if you endable in a script
      - `nvidia-smi` for Nvidia GPU temperature.
      - `radeontop` for AMD GPU temperature.
      - `intel-gpu-tools` for Intel GPU temperature.